-Both the PM and the CEO own the product, and are ultimately responsible for the success of the product.
+Both the PM and the CEO own the product, and are ultimately responsible for its success of the product.
 But a CEO has explicit authority, while a PM does not.
 PMs manage products, not people.

 Christine also goes over the different categories of stakeholders, and sows you how to align incentives with them.
 She also goes over the importance of earning trust and building relationships.
 By the end of the talk you’ll have a full and comprehensive understanding of how to successfully influence without authority.

 5. Measuring What Matters by Google PM, Shreenath Regunathan

 When you’re a Product Manager, you have to love metrics.
 But it’s more important to love the right ones.
 In this talk, Shreenath Regunathan stresses that this talk isn’t going to tell you how to measure ads.
 The focus of this talk is on how to pick product metrics that are both useful and meaningful.